CSCfi/csc-user-guide/docs/data/sensitive-data/intro.md

 **CSC Project name**: MY CSC project ID (NNNNN)

 **SD Connect Account**: It is the CSC project ID in Openstack, it is used to define the project with whom you share your containers in SD Connect.
 It is a synonym of CSC Project ID when using the command line tool.
-In the SD Connect user interface is displayed unser * User Information> Project usage * and displayed as a series of  32 numbers and letters: e.g. AUTH_3a66dbf90b2940dc9c651362af595b23.
+In the SD Connect user interface is displayed under * User Information> Project usage * and displayed as a series of  32 numbers and letters: e.g. AUTH_3a66dbf90b2940dc9c651362af595b23.

 **Virtual machine (VM)**: is a virtual computing environment which works like a real-physical computer.
 It has a processor, memory and operating system but it exists only as a code or a partition of the host computer.
 VMs used for the Sensitive Data Services currently support only Linux operating systems and are completely isolated from the internet for security reasons.